-Crassula is an indoor succulent that displays surprising evergreen leafage.
+Crassula is an indoor succulent plant family that displays surprising evergreen leafage.
 It shows up in more and more places for its very trendy ornamental value.

 Core Crassula facts

 Family – Crassulaceae

 Exposure – well-lit

 Flowering – summer

 Caring for it is something anyone can succeed in, even though to keep it beautiful these tips will be very useful.

 Crassula is most often native to South Africa and adapts well to mild climates.